Smart Solutions for a Sustainable Future

 - News & Stories

-The combination of automation, digital tools and data is helping us identify new ways to drive greater innovation in our R&D pipeline, reduce our environmental footprint through improvements in how we develop our products, and transform our customers’ experience.
-Digitally connected and accessible data is enabling us to know more than ever before about our products, how they are used and how they perform.
-We are using decision science to breed seeds that are custom-designed for specific regions, climates and soil types.
-And, by digitally connecting farmers with these new datasets, we can provide tailored solutions that best support the decisions they make every day from planting to harvest.
+The ongoing potential of automation, digital tools and data helps inspire new ways to drive innovation throughout our R&D pipeline that can help streamline how we work to reduce our environmental footprint and transform our customers’ experience.
+Increasingly intricate data is providing insights that enable us to assess and improve our products better than ever by understanding even more about how they are used and how they perform.
+As such, we’re better able to breed seeds that are custom-designed to thrive in specific regions, climates and soil types.
+And by providing farmers with these new datasets, we can create new tailored solutions that best support the decisions they make every day from planting to harvest.